 The intention of this document is to allow for interoperability between attribute authorities (AA) which issue attribute assertions, the policy writers who define access policy, and access decision functions (ADFs) that make decisions based on the initiator's attributes and resource policy or access enforcement functions (AEF) in the case of privilege attributes.
-In a typical Grid environment there may be several authorities that assert attributes for users.
+In a typical Grid environment there may be several authorities that assert attributes for users, and we should anticipate that every user may issue its own attribute assertions in the future.
 Various domains will want to write authorization policy based on such attributes.
 Standard methods for discovering, guaranteeing integrity and transporting these assertions as well as common formats and vocabularies for expressing their assertion semantics are needed to enable the various pieces of a Grid to interact.

-A number of methods for requesting and encoding attributes already exist (e.g., X.509 attribute certificates [RFC3281], SAML attribute assertions [SAML] and XACML attributes [XACML].
+A number of methods for requesting and encoding attributes already exist (e.g., X.509 identity and attribute certificates [RFC3281], PGP, SAML attribute assertions [SAML] and XACML attributes [XACML].
 This document does not intend to define a new method or dictate the use of an existing method.
 Instead, it documents the functionalities needed to support OGSA authorization and defines profiles for encoding these functions using SAML attribute assertions and X.509 attribute certificates.
 It is expected that other profiles will be defined for the use of other mechanisms in OGSA.